 The dough should be a little sticky, or tacky to the touch.
-If it's too wet, sprinkle it with a little more flour.
+If it's too wet, sprinkle in a little more flour.

 Preparing the Pizzas

-1 Place a pizza stone on a rack in the lower third of your oven.
-Preheat the oven to 450°F for at least 30 minutes, preferably an hour.
+Place a pizza stone on a rack in the lower third of your oven.
+Preheat the oven to 475°F for at least 30 minutes, preferably an hour.
 If you don't have a pizza stone, you can use a pizza pan or a thick baking sheet; you need something that will not warp at high temperatures.

-2 Remove the plastic cover from the dough.
+Remove the plastic cover from the dough.
 Dust your hands with flour and push the dough down so it deflates a bit.
 Divide the dough in half.
-Form two round balls of dough.
-Place each in its own bowl, cover with plastic and let sit for 10 minutes.

-5 Brush the top of the dough with olive oil (to prevent it from getting soggy from the toppings).
-Use your finger tips to press down and make dents along the surface of the dough to prevent bubbling.
-Let rest another 5 minutes.
+Use your fingertips to press down and make dents along the surface of the dough to prevent bubbling.
+Brush the top of the dough with olive oil (to prevent it from getting soggy from the toppings).
+Let rest another 10 to 15 minutes.

 Repeat with the second ball of dough.